 - Your Core plan will pay $341 per day for days 61-90 of each benefit period, and $682 per day for days 91-150.

-- The plan will also cover the full cost of an additional 365 days of inpatient hospital care if your Original Medicare benefit has been exhausted.
+- The plan will also cover the full cost of an additional 365 days of inpatient hospital care if you exhaust your Original Medicare benefit.

 - Medicare Part A coinsurance or copayment for hospice care.